-- 68. A student who is the subject of a referral may be removed from placement by an appropriate member of the Faculty Staff, the Vice-Chancellor or Deputy Vice-Chancellor pending a professional suitability hearing. - 69.
-A student who is the subject of a referral and against whom a criminal charge is pending, or who is the subject of police or other professional body investigation may be suspended, or excluded from the University including placements by the Vice-Chancellor or Deputy-Vice-Chancellor pending the professional suitability hearing or the outcome of police or professional body investigation. - 70.
-When the Vice-Chancellor has delegated power to a nominee (other than the Deputy-Vice-Chancellor) a full report shall be made to the Vice-Chancellor of any suspension or exclusion by the nominee. - 71.
-Suspension may be a total prohibition of attendance at, and access to University premises, and of participation in University activities or subject to such conditions as the Vice-Chancellor may impose. - 72.
-Exclusion involves selective restriction on attendance at, or access to, the University premises or prohibition of exercising the functions, or duties, of any office or committee membership in the University, or the Students Union, the exact details to be specified in writing. - 73.
-Suspension should be used only where there are good grounds for deeming exclusion to be inadequate. - 74.
-An order of suspension, or exclusion, may include a requirement that the student should have no contact of any kind with a named person, or persons. - 75.
-The use of the power to suspend, or exclude, under this provision is not intended as a penalty, but to protect members of the University community in general, or a particular member, or members, and the power shall be used only where the Vice-Chancellor is of the opinion that it is urgent and necessary to take such action.
-Written reasons for the decision shall be recorded and made available to the student. - 76.
+- 79. A student who is the subject of a referral may be removed from placement by an appropriate member of the Faculty Staff, the Vice-Chancellor or Deputy Vice-Chancellor pending a professional suitability hearing. - 80.
+A student who is the subject of a referral or against whom a criminal charge is pending, or who is the subject of police or other professional body investigation may be suspended, or excluded from the University including placements by the Vice-Chancellor or Deputy-Vice-Chancellor pending the professional suitability hearing or the outcome of police or professional body investigation. - 81.
+When the Vice-Chancellor has delegated power to a nominee (other than the Deputy-Vice-Chancellor) a full report shall be made to the Vice-Chancellor of any suspension or exclusion by the nominee. - 82.
+Suspension may be a total prohibition of attendance at, and access to University premises, and of participation in University activities or subject to such conditions as the Vice-Chancellor may impose. - 83.
+Exclusion involves selective restriction on attendance at, or access to, the University premises or prohibition of exercising the functions, or duties, of any office or committee membership in the University, or the Students' Union, the exact details to be specified in writing. - 84.
+Suspension should be used only where there are good grounds for deeming exclusion to be inadequate. - 85.
+An order of suspension, or exclusion, may include a requirement that the student should have no contact of any kind with a named person, or persons. - 86.
+The use of the power to suspend, or exclude, under this provision is not intended as a penalty, but to protect members of the University community in general, or a particular member, or members, and the power shall be used only where the Vice-Chancellor is of the opinion that it is urgent and necessary to take such action. - 86.1.
+Students subject to a suspension or exclusion will be informed of the decision and the reasons for the decision in writing within five (5) working days of the suspension or exclusion taking place. - 87.
 The Vice-Chancellor's power of exclusion shall extend to fieldwork or field course or other organised activity away from University premises and the leader of such organised activity shall have the delegated authority to exclude any student(s).
-Such an exclusion decision may be in respect of a particular activity or associated residential accommodation, notwithstanding the exclusion may necessitate leaving the course. - 77.
-Save in respect of exclusions pursuant to Paragraph 72 above no student shall be suspended or excluded unless s/he has been given an opportunity to make representations in person to the Vice-Chancellor.
-In respect of organised activities away from the University premises representations to the Vice-Chancellor shall be made as soon as practicable following return to the University. - 78.
-In cases of great urgency, the Vice-Chancellor shall be empowered to suspend a student with immediate effect, provided that the opportunities mentioned above are given and the matter reviewed within five working days. - 79.
-A decision to suspend, or exclude, from academic activities associated with the student's course of study (other than access to the Library), shall be subject to review, at the request of the student, where it has continued for four weeks.
-Such a review will not involve a hearing or submissions made in person, but the student shall be entitled to submit written representations.
-The review will be conducted by the Vice-Chancellor.
+Such an exclusion decision may be in respect of a particular activity or associated residential accommodation, notwithstanding the exclusion may necessitate leaving the course. - 88.
+Save in respect of exclusions pursuant to Paragraph 87 no student shall be suspended or excluded unless s/he has been given an opportunity to make representations in person to the Vice-Chancellor.
+In respect of organised activities away from the University premises representations to the Vice-Chancellor shall be made as soon as practicable following return to the University.

+- 88.1.
+In cases of great urgency, the Vice-Chancellor shall be empowered to suspend a student with immediate effect. - 89.
+A decision to suspend, or exclude, from academic activities associated with the student's course of study (other than access to the Library), shall be subject to review, where new information becomes available and normally every four weeks.
+The Office of the Dean of Students on behalf of the Vice-Chancellor shall conduct the review which will not involve a hearing or submissions made in person, but the student shall be entitled to submit written representations.